zachartrand/SoME-3/index.md

-While the understanding of the calculus involved is beyond the scope of this article, I made a [Desmos graph](https://www.desmos.com/calculator/czktma6spu) where you can play with values of $x$ ($a$ in the graph) and see the area under the curve, with its exact value shown and a 1x1 square area as a comparison.
+While the understanding of the calculus involved is beyond the scope of this article, I made a [Desmos graph](https://www.desmos.com/calculator/czktma6spu) where you can play with values of $x$ ($a$ in the graph) and see the area under the curve, with its exact value shown and a 1x1 square area shown as a comparison.

-Taking integrals is an inverse problem, and for most functions, is very difficult, if not impossible.
+Taking integrals is an inverse problem and for some functions is very difficult, if not impossible, to get the exact solution.
 However, for polynomials, it's actually very easy.
 For a given polynomial term, increase the degree by one, divide the term by the new degree, and take the difference of the function evaluated at the two integrand values (the values at the top and bottom of the $\int$ ).